William A. Fletcher: Qualified immunity

 On December 24, 2019, Fletcher concurred in a ruling against police immunity.
 However, he criticized the Supreme Court's 1995 case Johnson v.
 Jones, writing "I hope that the Supreme Court will revisit the issue soon and will disavow Johnson entirely.
 But until that happens, I believe that we are, unfortunately, bound to follow what remains of Johnson."

 On November 20, 2020, Fletcher ruled that a Bivens claim can be used to collect damages against Border Patrol officers for Fourth Amendment violations.
 In this case, a Border Patrol officer used excessive force against the plaintiff, who is a United States citizen, on his own property near the U.S.-Canada border.
 On May 20, 2021, the 9th circuit denied an en banc rehearing in this case, although 12 of the 29 active judges dissented.
 This ruling was reversed by the Supreme Court in Egbert v.
 Boule.

 On May 11, 2021, Fletcher "strongly but respectfully" dissented in Nieves-Martinez v.
 United States.
 Armando Nieves-Martinez, "the patriarch of a Mexican family with a prosperous grape-growing business in Sonora, Mexico", made a false confession about having drugs when the Border Patrol threatened to imprison his wife and children.
 The Border Patrol did not follow proper procedure when testing for methamphetamine in Nieves's car, and Nieves sued for damages, claiming negligence, false imprisonment, and emotional distress, among other things.
 The majority held that the discretionary function exception barred Nieves's suit under the Federal Tort Claims Act.
-Fletcher wrote:
+Fletcher wrote dissented.

-"Agent Mendez made a discretionary decision, as part of his criminal investigation, to use a field drug test kit to test the windshield washer fluid in the Nieveses’ SUV.
-The kit specified a mandatory protocol for testing fluids for drugs.
-Mendez did not have discretion to ignore that protocol.
-Mendez failed to follow the mandatory protocol when he performed Test A, and he failed entirely to perform the mandated Test U. After negligently performing the drug test, Agent Mendez reported erroneously to Agent Casillas that the drug test had detected methamphetamine.
-Casillas arrested Nieves on the assumption that methamphetamine had been found, and the Government then criminally charged him with smuggling methamphetamine.
-Nieves, an innocent man, was imprisoned for forty days based on Mendez’s mistake.
-Because Mendez failed to follow the mandatory protocol of the drug test kit, the discretionary function exception is not available as a defense.
-I strongly but respectfully dissent."